-Out doing my intervals I had the nifty idea to look...up.
+Out doing my intervals I had the nifty idea to look…up.
 And I mean, eye-level up.
 Not at the floor immediately in front of my feet.
 And like an epiphany I suddenly understand the whole ‘running fast feels like flying’ concept.
-I was thrust marvellously into an ‘I’m Flying Jack’ situation and I realised that for a long time I have been running really, really wrong.
+I was thrust marvellously into a whole ‘I’m Flying Jack’ situation (said equally breathlessly) and I realised that for a long time I have been running really, really wrong.

-Now whilst I know essentially nothing about the biology side of things, I’m pretty sure I was failing to stand up straight and managing to remove all the fun out of it for myself by fixating solely on my feet.
-Quite literally fixating on them... with my face.
+Now whilst I know essentially nothing about the biomechanics side of things, I’m pretty sure that previously I was both failing to stand up straight and managing to remove all the fun out of running for myself by fixating solely on my feet.
+Quite literally fixating on them…with my face.

-So, needless to say running has been a smidge more enjoyable this week.
+So, needless to say training has been a smidge more enjoyable this week.